Everything You Need to Know About Onions

 - Place the cut side of the onion half down on the cutting board and secure in a stable position using your fingers.

 - Slice, dice, chop, quarter or mince as per your recipe directions.
+Chefs suggest that the finer the cut, the more flavour that will be released!

 Here’s a clever tip: to reduce tearing, chill your onions in the refrigerator for up to 30 minutes before cutting into the onion.